SMAPPNYU/youtube-data-api/docs/source/usage/quickstart.rst

     YT_KEY = os.environ.get('YOUTUBE_API_KEY') # you can hardcode this, too.
     yt = YouTubeDataAPI(YT_KEY)

-We now have created a ``YouTubeDataAPI`` class as ``yt``, which can be used to make API calls, such as searching for the most relevant videos of Alexandra Ocasio-Cortez.
+We now have created a ``YouTubeDataAPI`` class as ``yt``, which can be used to make API calls, such as searching for the most relevant videos of Alexandria Ocasio-Cortez.

 .. code:: python